benjann/dstat/README.md

 Main changes:

+    22sep2022 (version 1.3.6)
+    - dstat returned error if histogram method -scott- was specified; this is fixed
+    - now using errprintf() to display errors in Mata

     11aug2022 (version 1.3.5)
     - statistic -cohend- added
     - statistic -freq- without argument can now be used to obtain